atorras1618/PerMaViss/docs/examples/index.rst

     >>> from permaviss.simplicial_complexes.differentials import complex_differentials
     >>> from permaviss.spectral_sequence.MV_spectral_seq import create_MV_ss

-We start by taking a sample of 1300 points from a torus of section radius 1 and radius from center to section center 3.
+We start by taking a sample of 1300 points from a torus of section radius 1 and radius from centre to section centre 3.
 Since this sample is too big, we take a subsample of 150 points by using a minmax method.
 We store it in `point_cloud`.

     >>> X = torus_3D(1300,3)
     >>> point_cloud = take_sample(X,150)